PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 print("[*] Starting ARP cache poisoning (full control)...
 Press Ctrl+C to stop.")

 while True:
-    sendp(pkt_to_A, verbose=False)
+    sendp(pkt_to_A)
-    sendp(pkt_to_B, verbose=False)
+    sendp(pkt_to_B)
     time.sleep(5)

 ```

-With this code host M explicitly constructs Ethernet and ARP reply packets and sends them periodically to both A and B, causing each host to associate the other’s IP address with M’s MAC address, establishing a man in the middle position.
+With this code host M explicitly constructs Ethernet and ARP reply packets and sends them periodically to both A and B, causing each host to associate the other’s IP address with M’s MAC address, establishing an adversary in the middle position.

-We can now create the python fie inside the volumes folder:
+We can now create the python file inside the ```volumes``` folder:

 ![volumes folder](images/image-26.png)

-Executing the attack from M (Bottom right) and viewing the arp caches of A (Top left) and B (Top right):
+Executing the attack from M (bottom right) and viewing the ARP caches of A (top left) and B (top right):

 ![attacking MITM](images/image-27.png)